abhirupju/abhirup-home/content/underreview/gossip-issam/index.md

 ---
-title: Evaluating the Feasibility of Gossip Learning on Android Phones
+title: Evaluating the Feasibility of Gossip Learning on Android Phones (Workshop)
 publication_types:
   - '3'
 authors: